In anticipation of inclement weather, the Golf House Kentucky staff reserves the right to reduce the number of holes in a stipulated round.

 All players are expected to maintain the condition of the golf course by repairing ball marks, raking bunkers, replacing divots, picking up and properly disposing of trash, etc. Any abuse to the course or other club facilities will result in disqualification and suspension for one event.
 All players and parents are encouraged to thank the host club, staff, and volunteers for their generous support of junior golf program.
 Thank you notes to the host facilities are encouraged and greatly appreciated.

 The Rules of Golf shall govern all play.
 Supplemental rules will be provided at each site in the form of a “Notice to Competitors” given to all participants prior to starting play.

-Participants will select their Division based on their age as of June 1, 2020 during the Tour Membership registration process.
-Juniors may choose to “play up” into the next Age Division if they wish to compete against older juniors playing from a longer yardage.
-Once the Age Division is selected, the junior will remain in that Division through the Fall Classic while earning Junior Player of the Year Points only in one selected Division through the Tour Championship.
-Class of 2020 graduating seniors may still participate in the oldest age group.
+Participants will select their Division based on their age as of June 1, 2023 during the Tour Membership registration process.
+Juniors may choose to “play up” into the next age division if they wish to compete against older juniors playing from a longer yardage.
+Players are able to do this on an event-to-event basis, but will only earn points towards the division they play in for that specific event.
+Class of 2023 graduating seniors may still participate in the oldest age group.

 Dress Code & Conduct Guidelines

 Teaching sportsmanship, etiquette, and the Rules of Golf are a primary goal of Golf House Kentucky.
 To promote these ideals and to maintain the integrity of this program, the following guidelines for dress and conduct will apply.
 Tournament officials will enforce these guidelines at all junior golf events.